Actindo-AG/Documentation/EDI/Integration/01_ManageConnections.md

     ![Sychronization triggered](../../Assets/Screenshots/EDI/Integration/SynchTriggeredSucessfully.png "[Synchronization triggered]")

     The *Connections* view is displayed, the newly created connection is added.
 After successful synchronization, the entry is activated automatically.
+Eventually, you must refresh the application to see the *Active* status.